Contemplative Care Educator Training

-New York Zen Center for Contemplative Care is pleased present a training program for Contemplative Care Educators.
-It is designed to meet the growing demand for NYZCCC’s clinically based education and to ensure that this transformative experience is available for generations to come.
+New York Zen Center for Contemplative Care is pleased to present a training program for Contemplative Care Educators.
+It is designed to meet the growing demand for NYZCCC’s clinically-based education and to ensure that this transformative experience is available for generations to come.
 Trainees will receive extensive mentoring and support as they develop their teaching skills, deepen their Zen practice and realize their vision to become part of NYZCCC’s educational leadership.

 The process of training as a Contemplative Care Educator encompasses teaching contemplative practice and its integration into care.
 Held as an act of generosity and equanimity, contemplative practice allows the educator to share that which has benefited their life, and in doing so, deepens their understanding of the dharma, inspiring an integrated life of compassion and wisdom.
 This calling, held with virtue, integrity and compassion, is a sacred trust.